Safe Camp Policies

 • Extensive and detailed application process

-• First-round interview with two Camp directors
+• First- and second-round interviews with at least two Camp directors

 • Three character references